intel/cri-resource-manager/README.md

 While CRI Resource Manager is shut down, any cached configuration can be cleared from the cache using the --reset-config command line option.

-See the [later chapter](#cri-resource-manager-node-agent) about how to set up and configure the agent.
+See the [Node Agent][agent] about how to set up and configure the agent.

 ### Changing the Active Policy

-Currently CRI Resource Manager will disable changing the active policy using the agent.
+Currently CRI Resource Manager will disable changing the active policy using the [agent][agent].
 That is, once the active policy is recorded in the cache, any configuration received through the agent that requests a different policy will be rejected.
 This limitation will be removed in a future version of CRI Resource Manager.